College hockey programs in Maine hoping for a season during pandemic

 If travel is restricted, the state’s Division III teams could play each other.
 Colby and Bowdoin, of the NESCAC, have discussed possible non-conference competition this winter.

-Lauziere, the USM men’s coach, added that in one proposal, his Huskies would play Colby, Bowdoin, and UNE four times each.
+Lauziere, the USM women’s coach, added that in one proposal, his Huskies would play Colby, Bowdoin, and UNE four times each.

 “It would be something I’d be willing to do,” Lauziere said.
 “Nobody is overreacting.
 The best case scenario is a 12-game season, conference only, with a conference tournament.”